MedShapeNet -- A Large-Scale Dataset of 3D Medical Shapes for Computer Vision: Sources of Shapes

-The AbdomenCT-1K dataset includes the manual segmentations of the liver, kidney, spleen, and pancreas from over 1000 CT scans \cite{Ma2021AbdomenCT1K}.
-A subset of the dataset was used in the \textit{fast and low-resource semi-supervised abdominal organ segmentation} (FLARE) challenge, which provides the manual segmentation of 13 abdomen organs, including the liver, spleen, pancreas, right kidney, left kidney, stomach, gallbladder, esophagus, aorta, inferior vena cava, right adrenal gland, left adrenal gland, and duodenum \cite{ma2022fast,simpson2019large}.
-Note that some of the CT scans are acquired from cancer patients.
-Tumors can affect the morphologies of these organs.
+This dataset includes more than 1000 CTs and manually generated masks of the liver, kidney, spleen, and pancreas \cite{Ma2021AbdomenCT1K}.
+A subset of the dataset was used in the \cite{FLARE} challenge, which provides expert segmentations of 13 abdomen organs the right and left kidney, stomach, gallbladder, esophagus, aorta, inferior vena cava, right adrenal gland, left adrenal gland, and duodenum \cite{ma2022fast}. some of the CT scans are acquired from cancer patients.